 Configure Your Linode for Reverse DNS (rDNS)

 Updated by Linode Written by Linode

 Setting Reverse DNS

-- Click Yes beneath the desired address.
-Note that you can select only one address at a time.
-If you want to set up reverse DNS for both the IPv4 and IPv6 addresses, you can perform another lookup and select the other address.
+NoteIf you want to set up reverse DNS for both the IPv4 and IPv6 addresses, you can perform the same steps for the IPv6 address.

 This guide is published under a CC BY-ND 4.0 license.